Szymon-Czuszek/SAS-Data-Science/README.md

 [SasFunctionsCoalesce.sas](SAS/SasFunctionsCoalesce.sas): This script demonstrates the use of the COALESCE function in SAS to handle missing values by selecting the first non-missing value from a list of variables.

 Step 1: Data Step
-DATA coal:
+1. DATA coal.
 Declares two variables: home and cell, which are numeric.
-Uses the COALESCE function:
-numvalue = coalesce(home, cell);
+- Uses the COALESCE function: numvalue = coalesce(home, cell);
-Assigns numvalue the first non-missing value between home and cell.
+- Assigns numvalue the first non-missing value between home and cell.
-If home is non-missing, it is assigned to numvalue.
+- If home is non-missing, it is assigned to numvalue.
-If home is missing, then the value of cell is assigned to numvalue.
+- If home is missing, then the value of cell is assigned to numvalue.
-DATALINES:

-Input dataset:
+2. DATALINES.
+Input dataset.
 Two observations:
-Observation 1: Only home is provided (6578975), while cell is missing.
+- Observation 1: Only home is provided (6578975), while cell is missing.
-Observation 2: Only cell is provided (6448565), while home is missing.
+- Observation 2: Only cell is provided (6448565), while home is missing.
-RUN:
+3. RUN.
 Executes the DATA step to create the coal dataset.

 Step 2: PROC PRINT
 PROC PRINT DATA = coal:
 Prints the coal dataset to display the results of the COALESCE function.